 Tajikistan shares borders with Kyrgyzstan, Uzbekistan, Afghanistan and China.
 Due to conflicts, natural disasters or diseases, the border crossings close often and unpredictably.
 Ask around before you set off and check our forum for latest updates.

 Border crossings generally open 9am to 6pm.
 The best strategy for success is to come early in the morning and be patient.
 To see the location of the border posts, check the Central Asia border crossing map.
-For more information on getting in and out of Tajikistan, see the transport section.
+For more information on getting in and out of Tajikistan, see transport in Tajikistan.
 For more info on registering yourself and visa requirements, check out the Tajikistan visa chapter.

 Tajikistan – Uzbekistan border crossings